Dulce (footballer)

-Dúlcia Maria Davi (born 18 January 1982), commonly known as Dulce, is a Brazilian professional footballer who plays as a centre back for Série A2 club Real Ariquemes EC.
+Dúlcia Maria Davi (born 18 January 1982), commonly known as Dulce, is a Brazilian professional footballer who plays as a centre back.

 Career

 Dulce was part of the Equatorial Guinea women's national football team at the 2011 FIFA Women's World Cup.

 On 5 October 2017, Dulce and other nine Brazilian footballers were declared by FIFA as ineligible to play for Equatorial Guinea.